nautobot/nautobot-app-firewall-models/README.md

 <img src="./docs/images/datamodel.png" class="center">
 </p>

+| Przemek: There's a lot of models here and some have many fields.
+As an end user I'd like to have these listed in a table, or a list.
+For each of those models I'd be great to have explanation of its purpose, how it interacts with other models, and examples.

+| Przemek: For each model I'd be good to list all of the fields.
+This could be auto-generated from doc strings.

 ### Assigning Policies

+| Przemek: What are policies?
+How does one define policies?
+It would be beneficial to show intermediate steps leading user to this point.

+| Przemek: Perhaps we could start by saying "There are 3 primary ways of assigning policies to devices".
+Then have headings or bullet points listing methods.

+Policies have a `assigned_devices` attribute that is a many to many relationship to the `nautobot.dcim.models.Device` object, doing so allows for the same policy to be associated with multiple `Device` objects.

+| Przemek: I think it could be simpler to say that "Policies can be assigned with multiple devices and each device can have multiple policies.
+To assign policy to devices, select device names in the `Assigned devices` field."

-Policies have a `assigned_devices` attribute that is a many to many relationship to the `nautobot.dcim.models.Device` object, doing so allows for the same policy to be associated with multiple `Device` objects. `DynamicGroups` can also be used for assigning policies to a device through a dynamic group, this is done via the `assigned_dynamic_groups` attribute. *IF* you would like to associate a `Policy` to another object type, custom relationships cans be used to extend how you associate the policy.
+ `DynamicGroups` can also be used for assigning policies to a device through a dynamic group, this is done via the `assigned_dynamic_groups` attribute. *IF* you would like to associate a `Policy` to another object type, custom relationships cans be used to extend how you associate the policy.
 Concepts of clustering and high availability are currently not in scope of this plugin.

+| Przemek: What are `DynamicGroups`, is there documentation that shows how these can be used?
+Also could we include an example?
+| Przemek: What does this mean?
+"Concepts of clustering and high availability are currently not in scope of this plugin."

 ## Contributing